maybleMyers/H1111/README.md

 pytorch_model.pt

 Lora might work?
 It is too different of a model for them to work well.
 Use a lot of block swap this is a different back end than the official repo.

+Put loras in a /lora subfolder.
+Unsure of formats that work, no lora I have tried has a big effect tho